Zenthial/firebase-realtime-database-wrapper/README.md

 let delete_result = database.delete("users/joe2").await?;
 ```

-Where each method returns a result of reqwest::Response and FirebaseError.
+Where each method takes a path.
+Put, Update and Delete take in Serializable data.
+All methods return a result of reqwest::Response and FirebaseError.
 FirebaseError contains just a message field that contains the error message.